 \subsection{Modified P\"{o}schl-Teller potential}

 The P\"{o}schl-Teller potential is a continuous function over the real line $(-\infty,\infty)$.
 The QNMs of this potential forms a complete set, in the sense that the solutions at late times can be represented by an infinite sum of the QNMs \cite{Beyer}.
-However the quantization scheme that we will be presenting in the next section requires that spatial discontinuities be present in the potential.
+However the quantization procedure that we have used requires that spatial discontinuities be present in the potential.
 We therefore artificially introduce such discontinuities in the potential by making it go to zero for $x > a$ for a large $a$ where the value of the potential is very small\cite{Ching}.
 Therefore the modified P\"{o}schl-Teller potential is

 where the factors $\nu$ and $c$ can be adjusted to approximate actual black hole potentials \cite{Ferrari-Mashhoon}, subject to the condition $(\nu^2+c^2) \, > \, 0$.
 Here we have considered the quasi-exactly solvable form of the Poschl-Teller potential \cite{ChoQES,Ozer-Roy}, a special form of the more general Scarf II potential.
 The Schr\"{o}dinger - like equation for the P\"{o}schl-Teller potential is